MinervaExpt/TupleComparison/TupleSummarizer/readme.md

 ## The comparison

 First, ensure that the code in `$TUPLECOMPARISONROOT/HistComp` is compiled.
-If it is not, enter this with `cd $TUPLECOMPARISONROOT/HistComp` and type `make` to build it.
+If it is not, enter the directory (`cd $TUPLECOMPARISONROOT/HistComp`) and type `make` to build it.
 Then return to `$TUPLECOMPARISONROOT/TupleSummarizer` and run the script in the manner shown below.

 `python $TUPLECOMPARISONROOT/HistComp/runcompare.py hist__dataExample__[config filename]__CCQENu.root hist__mcExample__[config filename]___[range filename]___CCQENu.root diff.html
 `